GrassLab/osdi2020/lab1/README.md

 - [x] [elective]Add <reboot> command.

 ### Result
-- [ ] [question]Point out the difference between bare-metal programming and programming on top of operating system.
+- [x] [question]Point out the difference between bare-metal programming and programming on top of operating system.
+- Answer: We need to construct our own tools, such as strcmp, simple shell.
+We don't have an OS, some jobs like I/O, scheduling should be done by directly operate the registers or writing the assembly code.